Yash-Programmer/My-ways-to-find-a-duplicate-numbers/README.md

-# My Ways to find duplicate numbers in a array
+# My Ways to find duplicate numbers in a list

 Hello everyone, These are some of my ways to find duplicate numbers in a array